IPL 2020: Gavaskar's Sexist Comment on Kohli And Anushka Creates Controversy

 After 0pting to field first, RCB bowlers were sent on a leather hunt with KXIP captain KL Rahul hitting season’s first century, hitting an unbeaten 132.
-Also Read - IPL 2020, KXIP vs RCB: KL Rahul Wasn't Feeling Confident About His Batting Before Hitting Century
+Also Read - IPL 2020, KKR vs SRH Predicted Playing XIs, Pitch Report, Toss Timing And Dubai Weather Forecast For Match 8

 He though had some luck by his side with his opposite number Kohli dropping him twice – once on 83 and then on 89 in the space of two overs.